cwoop92/Image-Tampering-Localization-Using-Demosaicing-Patterns-and-Singular-Value-Based-Prediction-Residue/README.md

 # Image-Tampering-Localization-Using-Demosaicing-Patterns-and-Singular-Value-Based-Prediction-Residue

-This Repo includes the p-code of our paper.
+This Repo includes the code of our paper.
 (MATLAB Version).

 If you use our code, please cite our paper.
 Thanks!